 We are a young couple in our 60s and we are on a small beef cattle farm of 40 acres in beautiful gippsland victoria.
 We would like somebody to help us about on the farm as "many hands make light work as they say."

-here we have cattle and ponies, some chooks, a dog and a small orchard, wicking vegie beds, the beginnings of a nursery, so there is always too much to do.
+here we have cattle and ponies, some chooks, a dog, a cat and a small orchard, wicking vegie beds, the beginnings of a nursery, so there is always too much to do.
 We are just 5k from korumburra which boasts 2 wineries, a brewery, coal creek historical village and still only a 2 hour bus trip to Melbourne city on weekdays.
 I regularly travel to parts of the city of melbourne and to Belgrave which is where puffing Billy is and is on the train line to get about Melbourne, so you can still get around to travel if you don't have a car.
 We are a safe place for single female travellers.
 A farm is a place where you should be always mindful of safety.
 Hats in summer, sensible farm boots and a good waterproof coat.
 We can help with coats, hats, working gloves and gum boots but you do need safe working boots.
 Gippsland can get get chilly in winter, so you need warm gear, there are 4 op-shops (for fantastic cheap second hand clothes) in town so you can buy working clothes or warmer gear very cheaply in town.
 You get your own room, comfy dble bed and mark is a great cook.
 We think we are good company, like a good wine with our dinner on weekends, not vegetarian, non smokers and happy to drive you around locally to reach transport to tour about and do your tourist activities from a nice home base, plus pick up lots of knowledge from your hosts.